auehc/auehc.github.io/_posts/Meetings/2021-02-09-spring2021_memory_forensics.md

 * **handles** - This command displays the handles for a given process.
 A handle is a reference to a resource when an application references a part of memory.
 It can show files, registry keys, mutexes, and other processes.

 * **cmdscan** or **consoles** - Both of these commands show the commands users ran on the system before the memory dump was made.
 They show the name of the console host process, the name of the application using the console, all of the commands, and the application process handle.
-The difference between them is ```cmdscan``` only shows the commands that the user ran, while ```consoles``` not only displays the command ran, but also whatever was printed to the console.
+The difference between them is ```cmdscan``` only shows the commands that the user ran, while ```consoles``` not only displays the commands ran, but also whatever was printed to the console.

 * **svcscan** - This displays all the running services at the time of the memory dump.
 It shows items such as the display name, the process ID, the path to the binary, and the current status of each service.